binloan/wipy-WS2812/README.md

 More info & Help
 ----------------

+Due to a firmware update the library was not working anymore for the LoPy (> 1.9.0b1).
+This new version treats the SPI the same way on the LoPy as on the WiPy which worked fine for me on at least 16LEDs.
+This library might not be compatible with older LoPy firmware versions.

 You can check more about the MicroPython project here: http://micropython.org

 Discussion about this driver: http://forum.micropython.org/viewtopic.php?f=5&t=394